gusreact/InTechEnergyInterview/README.md

 We expect that you will:

-- fork the repo and create a branch for each task/"user story";
+- fork the repo under your own account and create a branch for each task/"user story" as you work on them;
 - follow the style, coding conventions and architecture the codebase currently exhibits; be able to explain the reason behind deviating when needed;
 - make use of existing code, when appropriate, and keep isolation when needed;